 It requires a written recommendation from the Supervisor and PAC members followed by a formal examination.
 Course work for the MSc must be completed with a minimum of an A- average.
 See PhD Transfer Examination for information on how to arrange for this examination.

-The recommended duration for students who have transfered from a MSc to a PhD is six years including time in MSc, thesis prepation and defence.
+The recommended duration for students who have transferred from a MSc to a PhD is six years including time in MSc, thesis preparation and defense.

 Doctoral Degree Completion

 PhD: Students are normally admitted with a defended MSc from UofT or equivalent from another university.